 - Milk |

 - Baking powder |

 - Fall spices | such as ground cinnamon and pumpkin pie spice.

 - Be sure to grease your baking dish for easier slicing and serving.

-- My favorite way to serve this pumpkin Pie baked Oatmeal is topped with pecans and slightly thickened cream.
+- My favorite way to serve this Baked Pumpkin Oatmeal is topped with pecans and slightly thickened cream.